3ds Max tutorial¶

 Validate and Submit¶

 When you press Submit, we check the scene to ensure there's nothing that could cause unexpected render results.
 You'll notice the dialog displays the Validation tab.
-Validation messages can be errors, warnings, or only informational; however, you should always read them as they can often save time and money.
-You should also check the raw submission configuration in the Preview tab.
+Validation messages can be errors, warnings, or informational.

-If you press Continue submission, the job is sent to Conductor, and the dialog switches to the Response tab, which displays a link to the Conductor web dashboard.
+If you press Continue submission, the job specification and assets are sent to Conductor.
+The dialog switches to the Response tab, which displays a link to the Conductor web dashboard.

 Download finished files¶